 9. Understand you are entitled to your own life

-A lot of people feel guilty because Mum, Dad or substitute whoever else is relevant here, want them to live a certain way and do certain things.
+A lot of people feel guilty because Mum, Dad, or whoever else is relevant here, want them to live a certain way and do certain things.

 In a nutshell, they want you to base your life around them and not yourself.

-You should not feel guilty for living your own life.
+You should not feel guilty about living your own life.
 You only get one and it is yours to live.

 I’m not talking about going out of your way to purposely hurt people here, that’s never a good idea, but I am talking about living your own life your own way.
 This isn’t something you should feel guilty for.

 10. Stop letting people you don’t care about make you feel guilty

 One thing that amazes me about family is how we can totally dislike someone but they can still make us feel guilty.